 When facing the busy summer season, delayed flights are a common occurrence.
 Fly as early in the day as your schedule will allow.
 Airlines are very focused on getting their morning launch out of the gate on time, and you are less likely to be impacted by thunderstorms or operational mishaps.

 Want to learn how to snag the best airline prices?
-Check out our article with tips on how you can find the best deals: Find the Cheapest Flights and Buy Your Next Ticket Like a Pro
+Check out our article with tips on how you can find the best deals: How to Find the Cheapest Flights.

 5. Know How to Avoid Lines